-For several days, we went to bed and woke up to high winds.
+For several days, we went to bed and woke up to high winds during our 5-day Santorini stay.
 “Most unusual at this time of year!” just about any local would tell me as I asked about the wind.
 Tim and I were scheduled to go sea kayaking on our last day, weather permitting of course, and I feared it would be cancelled because of the winds.
 Unfortunately, the winds kept up and we couldn’t do our original program to cross the Caldera from Oia and kayak across to the island opposite Santorini, Thirasia, where we were to have a picnic and watch our last sunset.
-But we weren’t left too disappointed, the conditions were good enough to go sea kayaking Santorini’s South Coast.
-We’d be visiting beaches only accessible by boat and kayaking amongst rocks rising out of the sea.
+But we weren’t left too disappointed, the conditions were good enough to go sea kayaking Santorini’s south coast.
+We’d be visiting beaches only accessible by boat and kayaking among rocks rising out of the sea.

 Our small group of adventure travelers got a lesson on paddling technique and then it was time to get geared up.
 Tim and I had sea kayaked previously in San Diego, but it was hop in and go.
 For our 7 mile adventure to the deserted black sand Kambia beach, Tim would be manning our rudder with pedal power.
-To keep the water out of our kayak, we were each suited up with spray skirts.
+To keep the water out of our kayak, we were each suited up with spray skirts like when we went sea kayaking in Sweden.
 Each kayaker wears the skirts, which fit comfortably with suspenders and then cinch around your waist.
 Once seated in the kayak, the spray skirts are fitted around the kayak’s cockpit.

 Our guides timed the waves crashing into shore and gave a big shove, flipping down our tail rudder, and yelling for each kayak team to paddle!
 Bobbing, we each mastered turning and were off toward the Red Beach.
 It takes it name for the iron-rich sedimentary rocks towering above and around the beach and the red sand.
 Red Beach actually can be reached by foot along a very rocky trail and plenty of people make the 20 minute hike as it is always crowded.